keithalewis/math/um2.md

 time trading is a mathematical artifact of Ito processes that leads to results practitioners find ridiculous.

-This note proposes a more accurate model based on [@Ros1978].
+This note proposes a more realistic model based on [@Ros1978].
 He extended the B-S/M theory to value any collection of instruments.

 > _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.

-He used the Hahn-Banach theorem to show arbitrage is a geometric notion that has nothing to do with probability.
+Ross used the Hahn-Banach theorem to show arbitrage is a geometric notion that has nothing to do with probability.
 The proposed model puts Ross' theory on a firm mathematical basis by identifying his valuation operator as a _deflator_: a set of measures indexed by trading times.
-Not only are these not unique, as Ross pointed out, the restriction of a finite number of trades puts your nose squarely in the main unsolved problem of Mathematical Finance: when and how much should you trade given the information available to you?
+Not only are these not unique, as Ross pointed out, the restriction to a finite number of trades underscores the main unsolved problem of Mathematical Finance: when and how much should you trade given available information?
-It does not propose a solution to this, only a framework for furthur research.
+It does not propose a solution to this, only a framework for further research.

+## Physics

 When observation does not agree with theory in physics, it is time to come up with a new theory.
 Lord Kelvin claimed toward the end of the 19th century